iambrj/notes/jurafsky-nlp.md

         documents
     + Logistic regression exploits correlations
     + Better suited for larger documents
-- Sigmoid is useful for expression classification probabilities precisely because it sums up to 1.
-Say, for binary classification, it can used as follows
+- Sigmoid is useful for expressing classification probabilities precisely because its values lie between 0 and 1.
+Say, for binary classification, it can be used as follows

     \begin{align*}
     P(y = 1) &= \sigma(w.x+b)\\